federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 </tr>
 </tbody>
 </table>
-I will use this dataset in most of my exploratory analysis.
+This dataset is used for most of the exploratory analysis.

 #### **Clean up Global Environment**